Colton-Bassett/reactpokedex/README.md

 - kind of drowning in css files, something I forgot about with tailwind

+- kind of tired organizing the styles in css files.
+I'm sure there's a prettier-esque extension to fix this but it's a pain

 - REACT

 - no image component like next.js